I nearly drowned in second grade.

 I grabbed my coat and took off for the stairs.
 Near the downstairs side door, I saw a janitor and asked him about the McDonald’s.
 We walked to the glass door together.

-“That’s MacDonald’s?”
+“That’s McDonald’s?”
 I pointed at the large two-story frame house across the street.
 I peered closer and saw the name in small letters above the front door.

 “Back when we were kids, I knew a boy who lived there,” the janitor said.
 “City wouldn’t allow any golden arches here, so McDonald’s bought that house.”